-Application allowlisting, previously called whitelisting, is a security control that only permits specific programs to run.
+Application control is a security control that only permits specific software packages to run.
 This control has evolved over time, and used to be reliant on manually configuring policies and rules.
-Application allowlisting is a feature found in most modern endpoint security software which should include regular updates from the vendor to detect and block the latest malware behaviours.
+Application control can include a previous control: application allowlisting, previously called whitelisting, which is a security control that only permits specific programs to run.
+Application control is a feature found in most modern endpoint security software which should include regular updates from the vendor to detect and block the latest malware behaviours.

 Drive-by downloads, or unintentional downloading of files from a website, and malicious email attachments are the most common causes of malware incidents.
-Endpoint protection with application allowlist protection can prevent these incidents.
+Endpoint protection with application control protection can prevent these incidents.

-Devices used in the organisation are protected with software that can prevent malicious programs from running, and only allow programs that are commonly run or expected to run.
+Devices used in the organisation are protected with software that can prevent malicious software from running, and only allow programs that are commonly run or expected to run.

-A successful application allowlisting control has straightforward and measurable criteria.
+Successful application control has straightforward and measurable criteria.
 Differences in this control between organisations will be in the configurations set and the operational processes followed.

 Use the following criteria to measure your success in this control:

-- Your organisation has software installed on all devices that enforces application allowlist policies.
+- Your organisation has software installed on all devices that enforces application control policies.

 - These policies are automatically managed using learned behaviour and other algorithms.
 Manual policies and rules can also be created and enforced by administrators.